-Sarah works for Public Health England as the National Lead for Tuberculosis (TB) Strategy and TB Programme Delivery.
+Sarah works for the UK Health Security Agency where she co-leads the Programme Delivery Unit.
+Prior to this she was National Lead for Tuberculosis (TB) Strategy and TB Programme Delivery.
 She previously worked as a regional epidemiologist, a consultant in Health Protection, a clinician, and a GP.
-Alongside Sarah’s paid work, she is a medical adviser to the Royal Geographical Society where she advises expeditions on medical issues and co-edits the 'Oxford Handbook of Expedition and Wilderness Medicine'.
+Alongside Sarah’s paid work, she is a medical adviser to the Royal Geographical Society where she advises expeditions on medical issues and co-edits the ‘Oxford Handbook of Expedition and Wilderness Medicine.’

 Sarah is also a member of the School's Education Committee.